matheusmaais/terraform-observability/README.md

 # terraform-observability

 This terraform files will create:
-* EKS Container insights Dashboards
+* EKS Container insights Cloudwatch Dashboards
-* Metrics for EKS-Nodes, cpu, mem, and filesystem % utilization
+* Metrics on Cloudwatch for EKS-Nodes, cpu, mem, and filesystem % utilization
-* Alarms for EKS-Nodes cpu, mem, and filesystem % utilization (SNS topic and subscription), AWS will send you a  email reporting the alarm
+* Alarms on CloudWatch for EKS-Nodes cpu, mem, and filesystem % utilization (SNS topic and subscription), AWS will send you a  email reporting the alarm

 It's only exemple implementation, you could transform it in a module or just add this files on your terraform directory.